ofiwg/libfabric/man/fi_getinfo.3.md

   in the _Addressing formats_ section below.

 *src_addrlen - source address length*
-: Indicates the length of the source address (must be specified if *src_addr* is specified).
-This field will be ignored in hints if FI_SOURCE is specified.
+: Indicates the length of the source address.
+This value must be > 0 if *src_addr* is non-NULL.
+This field will be ignored in hints if FI_SOURCE is specified, or *src_addr* is NULL.

 *dest_addrlen - destination address length*
-: Indicates the length of the destination address (must be specified if *dest_addr* is specified).
-This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE is specified.
+: Indicates the length of the destination address.
+This value must be > 0 if *dest_addr* is non-NULL.
+This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE is specified, or if *dst_addr* is NULL.

 *src_addr - source address*
 : If specified, indicates the source address.
 This field will be